Click on the logo to see who..

 Notionally, the FIE licences used to expire after the Senior World Championships, which were traditionally the last event of the calendar.
 However, now there are sometimes Satellite events after the Senior World Champs, and in the Olympic years the date of that event is not defined by the FIE, so the situation is not quite as clear.
 Furthermore, World Veterans Championships now take place after the World Open Championships.

 Events requiring an FIE licence which do not appear on the FIE calendar can be assumed to require an FIE licence that is current as at the date of the event (e.g. December 2012 will require a 2012/2013 FIE licence).
-Generally, where a non-FIE event occurs near the close of the FIE year (e.g. 30 September), the organisers will accept an FIE licence for either of both years covering that period.
+Generally, where a non-FIE event occurs near the close of the FIE year (e.g. 30 September), the organisers will often accept an FIE licence for either of both years covering that period.